DBProductions/postgresql-graph-playground/README.md

     JOIN edges ON nodes.id = edges.previous_node
       WHERE edges.next_node = 1;

-Get the ids of the nodes connected to nodes where node with id equals one is connected to.
+Retrieve the IDs of the nodes that are connected to the nodes associated with the node (id = 1).

     SELECT DISTINCT e2.next_node
       FROM edges AS e1